 It’s been six years that every time I go to Nantes in July or August, the first thing I notice is the annual art festival with installations scattered throughout the city.
-Nowadays, Nantes is more famous for the yearly free public art event than its past as a France’s largest port and chief slave trader or its former robust industry in shipbuilding.
+Nowadays, Nantes is more famous for the yearly free public art event than for its past as France’s largest port and chief slave trader or its former robust industry in shipbuilding.

 Granted, installation art is hard to miss.
 In the past few years, we saw a giant slide flanking the castle, a large wheel with palm trees in a public square, a submarine in front of the opera house, marble toilets in a park and, of course, the mechanical elephant on the Île de Nantes.

 I mean, even if you have zero interest in modern art, you turn into an art critic after a few days.

 But this year, I did miss it the newest installations—or rather, I didn’t see them right away.